sanjeevkumar761/one_touch_sap_deployment_on_azure/hana-db-single-node-infra-and-sw/deploytoazure.md

 **How to check installation progress :**
 1. You can login to jumpbox VM as soon as it is ready ( user: juser, password: Welcome@123 )
-2. You can check installation logs on http://<public IP of jumpbox VM>:9001
+2. You can check installation logs on http:// public IP of your jumpbox VM:9001